DevExpress/DevExtreme.AspNet.Data/README.md

 To reach the controller from the client side, use the `DevExpress.data.AspNet.createStore` method.
 It accepts an object with the following fields.

 - `key` - the key property;
-- `loadUrl` - the URL to the method that processes load requests;
+- `loadUrl` - the URL of the resource that processes load requests;
-- `loadParams` - parameters that should be passed to the `loadUrl` method (if there are any);
+- `loadParams` - parameters that should be passed to `loadUrl` (if there are any);
-- `updateUrl` - the URL to the method that processes update requests;
+- `updateUrl` - the URL of the resource that processes update requests;
-- `insertUrl` - the URL to the method that processes insert requests;
+- `insertUrl` - the URL of the resource that processes insert requests;
-- `deleteUrl` - the URL to the method that processes delete requests;
+- `deleteUrl` - the URL of the resource that processes delete requests;
 - `onBeforeSend` - a function that customizes the request before it is sent; accepts the following parameters:
     - `operation`: string
     The operation to be performed by the request.
 Can be "load", "update", "insert" or "delete".
     - `jQueryAjaxSettings`: object
     Settings configuring the request.
 For details, refer to the [jQuery.ajax()](http://api.jquery.com/jquery.ajax/) description.
-- `updateMethod` - defines the HTTP verb for the `updateUrl` method; "PUT" by default;
+- `updateMethod` - the HTTP method for update requests; "PUT" by default;
-- `insertMethod` - defines the HTTP verb for the `insertUrl` method; "POST" by default;
+- `insertMethod` - the HTTP method for insert requests; "POST" by default;
-- `deleteMethod` - defines the HTTP verb for the `deleteUrl` method; "DELETE" by default.
+- `deleteMethod` - the HTTP method for delete requests; "DELETE" by default.

 You can find an example [here](https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/net/Sample/Views/Home/Index.cshtml).